idmarinas/lotgd-modules/README.md

     > The core now includes this feature.
 -   `warnlvl.php` Warning Level and Bans
     > These function will be included in a future version of the core.

+# Modules that have converted into LoTGD Bundle
+-   `funddrive/` Is now a LoTGD Bundle [Bundle Fund Drive](https://github.com/lotgd-core/bundle-fund-drive)